 3. You’re More Responsible

 It’s absurd that young adults are expected to leave the house and enter a world full of hard deadlines and high expectations.
 School is expensive, and running the risk of blowing it all because of irresponsibility and partying is unwise.

-If you’ve got a few years of adulthood under your belt and you can handle your responsibilities, that’s a great sign that you could be very successful in school.
+If you’ve got a few years of adulthood under your belt and can handle your responsibilities, that’s a great sign that you could succeed in school.

 4. Your Pockets are Running on Empty

-While many people talk about going to school only to be jobless, there are certain programs with extremely high job-placement rates.
+While many people talk about going to school only to be jobless, certain programs have extremely high job-placement rates.